RoamGuru Roam Guru

-What makes Vannes different from other Breton towns is the Gulf.
-This inland sea, dotted with islands and oyster beds, creates a microclimate and a micro-cuisine.
+What makes it different from other Breton towns is the Gulf.
+This inland sea, dotted with islands and oyster beds, creates a microclimate and a micro-cuisine that you won't find in Rennes or Brest.
 The oysters here have a distinct taste—briny but with a sweetness that comes from the mix of fresh and salt water.
-The fish stew called cotriade was practically invented in these waters, using whatever the fishermen brought back.
+The fish stew called cotriade was practically invented in these waters, using whatever the fishermen brought back that day, not what a recipe demanded.

 There's a split in Vannes between the restaurants that cater to tourists and the ones where locals actually eat.
 The tourist spots cluster around the port, with multilingual menus and views of the boats.
-The local spots are harder to find—tucked into the narrow streets of the intra-muros (inside the walls), or in the Saint-Patern neighborhood, where the buildings are older than most countries.
+The local spots are harder to find—tucked into the narrow streets of the intra-muros (inside the walls), or in the Saint-Patern neighborhood, where the buildings are older than most countries and the landlords still argue in Breton.
 This guide focuses on both, but tells you which is which.

 Must-Try Local Specialties